 You’ve likely experienced occasional visual “floaters” or flashes and may have wondered what they were and if they’re a cause for concern.
 They look like tiny lines, shapes, shadows, or specks that appear to be drifting in the visual field.
 More often than not, seeing floaters is a normal occurrence and does not indicate a problem with ocular or visual health.
 However, when floaters become more frequent and are accompanied by flashes of light, that can indicate a more serious problem.

 Eye flashes resemble star-like specks or strands of light that either flash or flicker in one’s field of vision.
 They can either be a single burst in one visual zone, or can be several flashes throughout a wider area.
 Flashes can sometimes be missed as they most often appear in the side or peripheral vision.

-Floaters & Flashes Eye Care in Orlando, Florida
+Floaters & Flashes Eye Care in South Orlando, Florida

 If you suddenly, or with increasing frequency, experience flashes or floaters, call Dr. Tartibi and schedule an eye exam with Dr. Marie T. Tartibi right away to rule out any serious eye conditions.